Geysers yes, Ellis Island no: Some US parks open, some not

 "But the next thing is, you know — it's troubling that the people we voted in are not doing the job that they're supposed to be doing.
 So, it's very frustrating," he said.

-In Yellowstone, cross-country skier Carol Weaver was unhappy with lawmakers, even though the park was open for her and nine friends who planned a two-day visit.
+In Yellowstone, cross-country skier Carol Weaver was unhappy with lawmakers, even though the trails were open for her and a group of friends making a two-day visit.

 Weaver, from Bozeman, Montana, worried about what would happen if the impasse is lengthy.